Test Without an Amazon Device (Fire Tablets)

 To set up a virtual Amazon device, use the Android Virtual Device Manager, which comes bundled with the Android Studio IDE.
 To emulate an Amazon device, you must create a new device definition and a new virtual device, in Android Virtual Device Manager.
 For detailed information about Android Virtual Device Manager, see Managing Virtual Devices.

 Use the following steps to create a new device definition:

-From Android Studio, select Tools > AVD Manager to start the Android Virtual Device Manager.
+From Android Studio, select Tools > Device Manager to start the Android Virtual Device Manager.

 Click New Hardware Profile.